ldye16/DyeFreedman_ENV872_EDA_FinalProject/README.md

 ## Summary

 This repository was created to facilitate data storage and analysis for a research project analyzing the effects of climate change on the American pika at Niwot Ridge, CO.
 The goal was to understand pika population changes over the past 10-15 years and examine the connection to a changing alpine climate.
-The prevalence of pests (mites and fleas) found on pikas was also assessed over time, as an increase in disease is a widely accepted consequence of climate change.
+The prevalence of parasites (mites and fleas) found on pikas was also assessed over time, as an increase in disease is a widely accepted consequence of climate change.

 The repository contains raw and processed data files, metadata, information on the data sources, and code used for wrangling, analysis, and visualization.